sebakremis/TradeSentinel-Demo2/README.md

 ## 📝 Notes

-- This repository is a **showcase/demo version only**; the full source code is currently **private**.
+- This repository is a **showcase/demo version only**; the full source code is temporarily **private**.
-- The project is currently undergoing a structured refactoring and optimization phase to improve scalability and maintainability.
-In parallel, I am exploring the integration of agentic AI features to ensure the framework remains relevant and forward‑looking.
+- The project is currently undergoing a structured refactoring and optimization of the data fetching logic.
 - For reference, the source code for the **legacy version (Demo 1)** is available [here](https://github.com/sebakremis/TradeSentinel-Demo1).

 ---